 The "*two" accents are completely different!
 Seriously, they have absolutely NOTHING to do with each other!
-It's not that hard to know when the person who's speaking has a BP or a EP accent.
-The BP accent sounds more clear (at least to my ears hahaha) while the EP sounds more like French/Spanish, I don't know.
+It's not that hard to know when the person who's speaking has a BP or an EP accent.
+BP accent sounds more clear (at least to my ears, of course hahaha) while EP sounds more like French/Spanish, I don't know.
 They (the Portuguese) tend to extend the "s" (like "sh") and their "r" (if I'm not mistaken) slightly sounds like it is made with the throat.
-The EP speakers speak a bit more faster.
+EP speakers speak a bit faster.
 Due to these and several other differences, sometimes they have a hard time understanding each other.
-Since EP is the "mother" of our language, I don't know if they have the same issues there, but over here we have to put subtitles (most of the times) to understand what they're saying while watching something on the TV or on the internet.
+Since EP is the "mother" of our language, I don't know if they have the same issues there, but over here we have to put subtitles (most of the times) to understand what they're saying while watching something on TV or on the internet.

 ** There are many accents in Brazil.